 As part of the Community Wide Lead Testing Program, the City is required to take samples from within private properties.
 The results are not indicative of the quality of the water throughout the distribution system.
 When sampling for lead, the results simply represent the water sampled from within that residence.
 Potential lead sources include: older lead water service lines, usually built prior to the 1950's; internal plumbing, used mainly in the early 1900's; and older brass or bronze fittings and fixtures.
 When a lead exceedance occurs, both the Public Health Department and the MOE are notified.
 The affected resident is also immediately notified and a package containing the results and informational fact sheets detailing what options are available to the resident are delivered.
-In 2015, there were no lead exceedances found in any private properties.
-In addition to the 112 regulated samples, there was one non-regulated lead sample taken.
+In 2017, there were five lead exceedances found on private properties.